reasonml/reasonml.github.io/docs/object.md

 Most of the time in Reason, you'd be using record to group named values together.
 In certain niche situations, however, you might want to use a similar feature called object; they're a bit more flexible and come with different tradeoffs.

 **If you come from JavaScript**, you're most likely **not** looking for plain Reason objects.
-Skip right to the Tip & Tricks section below.
+Skip right to the Tips & Tricks section below.

 ## Usage